The Great Scenic Railway

 The Great Scenic Railway is a heritage-listed wooden roller coaster located at Luna Park Melbourne in Melbourne, Australia.
-The roller coaster is the oldest continuously operating roller coaster in the world.
+As of 2026, it is the oldest operating roller coaster in the world.
+(Note: As of 2026, Leap-The-Dips, the oldest roller coaster in the world, has been suspended since 2023.
+This makes the Great Scenic Railway currently the world's oldest operating roller coaster.)
 The ride is one of only five roller coasters remaining that requires a brakeman to stand on the train.

-History
+The ride opened on 13 December 1912 with the opening of Luna Park Melbourne, and has remained continuously in use since, making it the oldest continuously operating roller coaster.
+The ride was originally built with 65,674 m of Canadian Oregon pine, and is regarded as an ACE Classic Coaster.

-The Great Scenic Railway opened in December 1912, and has remained continuously in use since, making it the oldest continuously operating roller coaster.
-The roller coaster was originally built with 65,674 m of Canadian Oregon pine.
-The roller coaster is regarded as an ACE Classic Coaster.
 The Great Scenic Railway, Luna Park Sydney’s Wild Mouse and Sea World's Leviathan are the only three operating wooden roller coasters in Australia.

 Characteristics

 The Great Scenic Railway is a 967 m long coaster which has a height of 16 m and a top speed of 60 kph.
 A brakeman is required in order to brake the roller coaster.

 The roller coaster has three trains with two cars.
 Each car can sit up to 10 riders, although only 8 are used in the rear carriage.
 Each train weighs about 2 t.